Web Recorder

 Frame 155.png

-Importing a Script as JSON
+Importing the Script as JSON

 Alternatively, if you already have an existing script recording (JSON file), click Import recording in the Script Recorder top menu and proceed with the steps described above.